2 Hours of EPIC Black Death History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-• A Distant Mirror by Barbara Tuchman — the fourteenth century in full, including the plague and its aftermath.
+- A Distant Mirror by Barbara Tuchman.
+The fourteenth century in full, including the plague and its long aftermath, told through the life of a single French nobleman.

-• Plagues and Peoples by William McNeill — the broader history of infectious disease as a driver of historical change.
+- Plagues and Peoples by William McNeill.
+The broader history of infectious disease as a driver of historical change, the classic that put epidemics at the center of world history.

 Books You Might Like